nignanthomas/sneaker-city-backend/README.md

 2. Refer to `.env.example` to configure your environment as follows.

-3. Run the command `yarn dev` to spin up the server.
+3. Run the command `yarn install && yarn dev` to spin up the server.

 4. Access `http://localhost:<:APPLICATION_PORT>` in Postman.